 It is He who created you from one soul and created from it its mate that he might dwell in security with her” (7:189) and describes the husband-wife relationship as clothing, “They are clothing for you and you are clothing for them (2:187).

-The metaphor of clothing is used here because the function of clothing is to provide warmth, comfort and safety to the individual.
-That is the function of marriage and love in Islam, and the story of the Prophet (SAWW) and Khadijah (RA) demonstrates this in the most beautiful way.
+The metaphor of clothing is used here because the function of clothing is to provide warmth, comfort, and safety to the individual.
+That is the function of marriage and love in Islam, and the story of the Prophet (SAWW) and Khadijah (RA) demonstrates this most elegantly.

 May Allah (SWT) bless us with spouses and children who are the coolness of our eyes.
 Ameen.